StepicOrg/stepik-plugins/docs/introduction.rst

 Introduction
 ************

-`Stepic <https://stepic.org>`_ is an educational engine, focused on interactive problems (quizzes).
+`Stepik <https://stepik.org>`_ is an educational engine, focused on interactive problems (quizzes).

-**Please note, that this documentation is a bit obsolete – Stepic Plugins become standalone service in Feb 2015.
+**Please note, that this documentation is a bit obsolete – Stepik Plugins become standalone service in Feb 2015.
 We'll update this docs in Feb-March 2015.**

 Quiz is an interactive component, which can present task to the user,